w3c/wot/proposals/privacy.md

 If a Consumer does not need to maintain state related to the consumed device, then an ID is not necessary and should be omitted.
 If a Consumer does not do semantic processing, then all semantic annotations can be omitted.
 If a Consumer does not do link processing then links should be omitted.
+Metadata (such as TD creation time) should be omitted if the Consumer does not need it.

 ### Mechanisms to request TDs MUST include query parameters to specify the information provided.
 The mechanism to request a TD should include query parameters to state the kinds of information necessary and the delivered